matloff/omsi/README.md

 <b><i>Tips for students:</i></b>

+Properly used, you will find that OMSI provides the instructor with a more accurate assessment of your insight into the course material, i.e. you get a better grade.
+But you do have to keep in mind the following.

+<i>Make SURE you are prepared:</i>

 **Be sure to try OMSI in an actual session before your first OMSI-based exam.**  Start up the server, playing the role of the instructor (see "Directions for instructors" below), and then start the client, playing the role of the student as above.
 (Note:  If you run the server on your local machine, specify the server location as 'localhost'.)

-Also, make sure your laptop can connect to your school's WiFi system.
+Make sure your laptop can connect to your school's WiFi system.

 Make sure your laptop is fully charged before the exam.

+It is good to remove your old answer files (their names begin with "omsi_answer") from a previous exam before starting the current one.

+In programming classes, make absolutely sure that your software is configured properly.
+For instance, with R, make sure that typing 'R' in a terminal window does start R.

+<i>Submitting your answers:</i>

 Submit your answers often.
 Near the end of an exam period, the network may be very busy, possibly making it difficult to get in.
+In some cases, the delay in submitting a question may be 30 seconds or more.
 Each submission will overwrite the last.

-Again, remember that saving an answer does NOT submit it.
+Remember that saving an answer does NOT submit it.
 You must do that separately.

+<i>Following your instructor's directions:</i>

-When you begin the exam, your very first action should be to click **Description**.
+When you begin the exam, your very first action should be to click **CLICK HERE FIRST**.
 The instructor may have directions there that will make a night-and-day difference in your grade!
 So first take a few seconds to read this.
-Also, it is good to remove your old answer files (again, their names begin with "omsi_answer") from a previous exam before starting the current one.

-If your instructor allows you to use OMSI's PDF viewing option, use a PDF viewer that has a good search facility, so that you can quickly find what you need during an exam.

 *Tips for programming classes:*